SuzanaPratljacic/node_embedding/README.md

 A graph in the form of an edge list.
 It is assumed that the graph is undirected and unweighted.

 ## Output
-The output file has n lines (where n is the number of nodes in the graph).
-Each line contains the node_id and d-dimensional embedding vector.
+The output file has n+1 lines (where n is the number of nodes in the graph).
+The first line contains two numbers: the number of nodes and the dimension of embedding.
+The remaining lines of the output contain the node_id and d-dimensional embedding vector.

 ## Usage
 You can check the basic usage: